 When it comes to technology, NYIT understands that significant learning occurs outside the classroom.
 This realization is the driving force behind the development of a faculty-mentored program to help students gain knowledge and take advantage of global, technology-oriented opportunities.
-The NYIT Research Experience for Undergraduates will provide an enhanced opportunity for talented and ambitious undergraduate students to collaborate with NYIT faculty and graduate students on today's cutting-edge research.
+The NYIT Research Experience for Undergraduates provides an enhanced opportunity for talented and ambitious undergraduate students to collaborate with NYIT faculty and graduate students on today's cutting-edge research.

 NYIT is one of few REU sites in the NSF Computer and Information Science and Engineering (CISE) directorate that focus on mobile device and wireless network security.
-With the objective of providing research opportunities to those who are from institutions lacking research opportunities and from under-represented groups, NYIT REU program has large presence of participants from undergraduate and liberal arts institutions as well as female and minority students.
+With the objective of providing research opportunities to those who are from institutions lacking research opportunities and from under-represented groups, NYIT's REU program has large presence of participants from undergraduate and liberal arts institutions as well as female and minority students.
 The program provides an opportunity for the undergraduate researchers to collaborate with faculty, graduate students, as well as their REU peers to conduct research in cutting-edge research areas with paramount societal importance and build their confidence as independent researchers.

-Students who are accepted into the program will spend 10 weeks in the heart of New York City conducting important research with teammates and distinguished faculty members on topics related to cyber security in mobile devices.
-Students will be assigned to a project and mentor based on their research interests, and will work toward creating a final poster presentation on their work throughout the summer.
+Students accepted into the highly competitive program spend 10 weeks in the heart of New York City conducting important research with teammates and distinguished faculty members on topics related to security of mobile devices and wireless networks.
+Students are assigned to a project and mentor based on their research interests, and work toward creating a final poster presentation.
 The research projects require full-time commitment from participants (5 days a week/40 hours per week), and students may not work while in the program.